 20 or so years ago almost every photographer covering Formula 1 – almost exclusively – shot with wide to standard and medium telephoto zooms.
 My work with prime lenses influenced many to ditch their push – pull obsession resulting in fixed focal length glass being used by a majority of snappers in the sport, even including more paparazzi style news agency shooters!

 My photographic techniques I guess boil down to the basics of good composition with effective use of natural light being of paramount importance.
 I’m a firm believer in photographic fundamentals such as the rule of thirds, thinking long and hard about how a pictures constituent parts go to make up the whole image.
-The balancing of elements within the shot, leading lines, symmetry and patterns, one’s viewpoint, the depth, and the pictures background, to name but a few.
+The balancing of elements within the shot, leading lines (see more), symmetry and patterns, one’s viewpoint, the depth, and the pictures background, to name but a few.

 For the young guy (or girl!) who dreams of photographing F1 as a career I’d simply encourage them to practice, practice and practice some more – as a teenager I used to shoot cars passing my bedroom window so as to improve my panning technique! – settle upon a style, think about the end result of all your images, only show your best work and NEVER work for free.